dromara/fast-request/docs/en/guide/buy.md

 ## Step4: Type in the information and pay
 ![](../../.vuepress/public/img/buy/step4.png)

-## Step5: Type in the license information to activate the plugin
+## Step5: Type in the License information to activate the plugin
 Click **help->Register Plugins...->Add New License**

 * Way 1: Log in to your jetbrains account